-From time to time you might hear a phrase that reminds you of poker.
-A TV show character announces she’s calling another character’s bluff, someone tells you that you can achieve an unlikely outcome if you “play your cards right,” or that you just have to “play the hand you’re dealt.”
-It turns out that the English language is riddled with references to poker!
-Here’s a fun list of poker colloquialisms that live in our speech, feel free to promote the game by throwing these into your conversations:
+From time to time, you might hear a phrase that reminds you of poker.
+A TV show character announces she’s calling another character’s bluff.
+Someone tells you that you can achieve an unlikely outcome if you “play your cards right.”
+Or that you just have to “play the hand you’re dealt.”
+It turns out that the English language is riddled with references to poker.
+Here’s a list of poker colloquialisms that live in our speech.

 You can bet your bottom dollar! – You can be sure about that!

 A reference to a stack of chips (representing dollars.)
 To bet the bottom chip indicates that you’re so confident in something that you’d risk the last chip in your stack on it.

 When the chips are down… – The critical moment.

 Once the chips are “down” (as in once you’ve released them from your hand into the pot) then all that’s left is to watch the decisive reveal of cards to see who wins.

 I’ve got it down pat! – I have this perfected!